jasonconnell/WindowsUpdate/WindowsUpdate/Get-SetupDiag.md

-# Get-DiskSpace
+# Get-SetupDiag

 ## SYNOPSIS
-This function will query the system drive and report back the free space in GB.
+This function will download and execute the Windows 10 Setup diagnostics tool.
+This can be used to identify any errors that may exist with the installation.
+More information can be found here [Micosoft_DiagToll](https://docs.microsoft.com/en-us/windows/deployment/upgrade/setupdiag)

 ## SYNTAX

 ```
-Get-DiskSpace
+Get-SetupDiag
 ```

 ## DESCRIPTION
-This function will query the system drive and report back the free space in GB.
+This function will download the SetupDiag tool and look for errors with a failed installation.

 ## EXAMPLES